 Hi I'm Sean and I’m glad you’ve found my profile.

 Sometimes life can be painful and confusing, and things might be disturbing you.
 Perhaps you are feeling alone, anxious and struggling to find meaning in your life but find it difficult to reach out for help.

-I strive to work in a non-judgmental way, providing a safe and caring environment, supporting you to express and accept painful and challenging feelings and experiences.
+I work in a non-judgmental way, providing a safe, confidential and caring environment, supporting you to express and work through painful and challenging feelings and experiences.

 If you are coming to counselling for the first time...

-In your first session, I would like to hear about you and your life and the significant problem(s) that brings you to counselling, to help me understand your presenting issues before we can explore any deeper troubles.
+In your first session, I would like to hear about you and your life and the significant problem(s) that bring you to counselling.
+This will help me understand your presenting issues and find the best way for us to explore any deeper troubles.

 Training, qualifications & experience

 - Pavilions Families and Carers Counselling Training, 9, the Drive, Hove, November 2015;

 - BACP Person-Centred Foundation Degree Sussex Downs College, Lewes, Sept 2012-2015;